-The approximate time to complete this program is twenty-five (25) weeks.
+The approximate time to complete this program is thirty (30) weeks.
 The total program weeks do not include school breaks.

-EFI 501 INTRODUCTION TO EFI TUNING, TOOLS, SYSTEMS AND SAFETY (35/0/2)
+EFI 501 INTRODUCTION TO EFI CALIBRATION, TOOLS, SYSTEMS AND SAFETY (35/0/2)

-The student will gain working knowledge of the different types of EFI systems, software and other tools used to assist in engine vehicle tuning.
+The student will gain working knowledge of the different types of EFI systems, software an d other tools used to assist in engine vehicle tuning.
 Students will learn practices that will influence safety for themselves and others due to the nature of the potentially hazardous environment.
 Outside-the-classroom work is required.
 This course includes an average of 7.5 hours of outside-the-classroom work.

-EFI 502 ENGINE TUNING CONCEPTS AND THEORY (30/30/3)
+EFI 502 ENGINE CALIBRATION CONCEPTS AND THEORY (30/30/3)

-The student will learn how to differentiate between the various types of systems and how they differ in tuning strategies.
+The student will learn how to differentiate between the various types of systems and how th ey differ in tuning strategies.
 They also learn what is involved in fuel and ignition tuning, open and closed loop tuning and functions of PID controllers as well as possible secondary systems that may be controlled by the computer.
-Combustion chemistry, emission control, and fuel difference is also covered.
+Combustion chemistry, emisson control, and the fuel differeance is also covered.
 Outside-the-classroom work is required.
 This course includes an average of 15 hours of outside-the-classroom work.
 Prerequisite 501